NoahSaso/UIImage-DominantColor/README.md

 UIImage-DominantColor
 =====================

-A simple API to grab the dominant/average color from a UIImage
+A simple API to determine the dominant/average color from a UIImage instance

 Code grabbed from: https://github.com/NikolaiRuhe/UIImageAverageColor

-Re-made by Sassoty to make it easier to import in your projects (git submodule, etc.)
+Modified to ease the process of incorporating into projects (git submodule, etc.)

 Usage
 =====